Theology Issues Links

 We should all easily see that fear and guilt are powerful motivators, and that those hawking products and services on television use a fair amount of these.
 What is also true is that these are the time honored tools of evangelists, preachers and proselytizers.

 Virtually every Christian denomination and sect lays a burden of guilt upon its members, some a very heavy burden.
 Under this widespread approach we are made to feel guilty for our ego problems and all the attendant behavior that we use as coping mechanisms.
-OF course, we are made to feel guilty about our erotic dimension, and this can be VERY powerful and destructive.
+Of course, we are made to feel guilty about our erotic dimension, and this can be VERY powerful and destructive.
 Some even go so far as to make one guilty—in the eyes of the ever watching "Lord"—of eating between meals, dressing in a displeasing manner, and even thoughts that come unbidden, etc., ad nauseam.
 This burden of guilt is ever SO VERY WRONG and shameful for the promulgators, yet Christendom thrives on this and the panacea of the patient "gracious forgiveness" of the "Lord".
-What a game!
+What a disengenuous game!

 Many times we get busy blaming ourselves when we ought to be busy understanding ourselves.
 How can anyone think that they are intrinsically evil, and that this personal evil causes their bad behavior.
 We do things because of causes from concepts and beliefs, not the least of which are the values with which we were programmed, especially those things that we believe.